timbialek/Stock_Analysis/README.md

->There are both advantages and disadvantages that come into play when refactoring code.
-The advantage of refactoring code is that it allows you to make the code more efficient.
+>There are both advantages and disadvantages to refactoring code.
+The main advantage of refactoring code is that it allows you to make the code more efficient.
 This can include taking fewer steps to accomplish a task, using less memory, and improving the logic of the code to make it easier for future users to read.
-Often the first attempt at written code isn’t always the most efficient so refactoring can help to make the code better.
-The disadvantages of refactoring can be the time it takes to perform the refactor or the new code that is added could introduce bugs into the program that then need to be fixed.
+Often the first attempt at written code is not always the most efficient so refactoring can help to make the code better.
+Some disadvantages of refactoring code is the times it to perform the refactoring of the new code and that new code could introduce bugs into the program which would then need to be fixed.

 ### Pros and Cons of refactoring the original VBA script